 LOS 3050 Financial Management (4 Credits)

-All organizations, business, government and not-for-profit, must deal with financial matters.
-This course provides opportunities to learn how to read and use financial data in order to develop systems for budget creation and control, profit forecasting, and long range development.
+All organizations, businesses, governments, and not-for-profits must deal with financial matters.
+This course provides opportunities to learn how to read and use financial data in order to develop systems for budget creation and control, profit forecasting, and long-range development.
 Basic principles of accounting, cost analysis and control, revenue and expense forecasting, return on investment, and capital reinvestment are studied and applied to examples.
-The leader's role in financial management are examined, including technical, conceptual, and value considerations.
+The leader's roles in financial management are examined, including technical, conceptual, and value considerations.